50 spook-tacular DIY Halloween decorating ideas

 Weave a web

 Make a creepy-crawly scene above the mantel or on a shelf with a large homemade spider's web.
-Paint the back of a large empty picture frame with chalkboard paint and then draw a web shape with white chalk.
+Paint the back of a large empty picture frame with chalkboard paint, then draw a web shape with white chalk.
 Finish the display with scuttling spiders made from black pipe cleaners and foam balls.
 Blogger and crafter jane can... has got the full tutorial.

 Craft ghastly ghosts

-Make floating ghosts by draping napkins or white tissue paper over ping-pong balls tied with ribbon and hang up with string.
+Make floating ghosts by draping napkins or white tissue paper over ping-pong balls tied with ribbon and hanging up with string.
 Give life (no pun intended!) to the scene with a backdrop of Halloween-inspired words and a colony of black paper bats.

 Knock them dead at the door